web page hit counter

-The Shoewawa Glossary
+The Shoe Glossary

 There’s a hell of a lot of shoe-related words out there, and sometimes it can all get a bit too much.
 Having trouble working out what a pump is?
 Clueless when it comes to courts?
 And what in God’s name is a D’Orsay?
 Consult our exciting (and slightly tongue-in-cheek) glossary when you’re not sure what we’re going on about and all will be revealed!